 A month before I started Blog Beautifully, I quit my job.

-Logistically, I quit because Scott and I were moving to a new city, but at the same time, I saw our move as an opportunity to act on a calling I’d had for a while: To try my hand at “full-time” blogging and see if I could make it.
+Technically, I quit because Scott and I were moving to a new city… but at the same time, I saw our move as an opportunity to act on a calling I'd had for a while: To try my hand at "full-time" blogging and see if I could make it.

-Not having a steady paycheck meant that things with my new blog were “sink or swim” right from day one.
-This forced me to work hard and to learn quickly.
-I was able to earn $1,000 by June (my third month of running Blog Beautifully) and my income continued to grow from there.
+Not having a steady paycheck when I started my website meant that things were "sink or swim" from day one.
+This forced me to work hard and learn quickly.
+I was able to earn $1,000 in only my third month of running Blog Beautifully, and my income continued to increase from there.

-Now it’s your turn: What special skills, knowledge, and advantages do YOU have that will set you apart and help you become successful as a blogger?
-Some of your advantages might be the same as mine, but chances are they’ll be totally different.
+Now it's your turn: What special skills, knowledge, and advantages do you have that will set you apart and help you become successful as a blogger?

-Of course, everything isn’t always sunshine and rainbows.
-There were a lot of hurdles I had to overcome along the way, like…
+Of course, everything isn't always all sunshine and rainbows.
+There were also a lot of hurdles I had to overcome along the way.

-I have a degree in Psychology and an Esthetics license.
-Read: I’ve never taken a single class in business, marketing, or entrepreneurship.
-By far, the biggest challenges I’ve faced over the last year have been related to the “business” side of blogging – tracking my finances, creating contracts, paying taxes, registering as a business, etc.
+My education includes a degree in Psychology and an Esthetics license.
+Read: I've never taken a single class in business, marketing, or entrepreneurship.
+By far, the biggest challenges I've faced over the last year have been related to the "business" side of blogging (tracking my finances, creating contracts, paying taxes, registering myself as a business, etc.).

 2. Sucking at design.

-As someone who LIVES for creative writing (and is pretty good at it, if I do say so myself), you’d think that maybe the creative genes would have rubbed off in the “artistic” and “design” parts of my brain.
+As someone who lives for creative writing (and is pretty good at it, if I do say so myself), you'd think that maybe the creative genes would have rubbed off in the "artistic" part of my brain.
+Nope.

-Lots of people think it’s absurd to earn a full-time income within 6 months of starting a new blog, but there were a few key things I did in the early days that helped me get there (and keep in mind that Blog Beautifully wasn’t my first blog).
+Lots of people think it's absurd to earn a full-time income within six months of starting a new blog, but that was the case for me.
+There were a few key things I did in the early days that helped me get there...

 1. I jumped in headfirst.

-Like I mentioned earlier, it was sink or swim from day 1, which forced me to get creative and go ALL IN.
-I started taking coaching clients in May, only my second month after launching Blog Beautifully.
+Like I mentioned earlier, it was sink or swim from Day 1 and that forced me to get creative and really go all in.
+I started taking coaching clients in May, only a month and a half after launching Blog Beautifully.
 I started managing Pinterest accounts in June, and I created my first online course at the start of July.